-As a result of the evaluation of previous spending (2017-18), we have decided to spend the allocation for 2018-19 in the following ways:
+As a result of the evaluation of previous spending, we have decided to spend the allocation for 2020-21 in the following ways:

-- To provide existing staff with training or resources to help them teach PE and sport more effectively, including the purchase of new schemes for dance and new OAA resources.
+- To provide existing staff with training or resources to help them teach PE and sport more effectively, including the purchase of new schemes for dance and gym.

 - To continue to encourage pupils to engage in lunchtime activities and therefore increase the number of pupils involved in PE activities during the lunch break.

 - To continue to vary and increase the amount of physical activities available after school for pupils and introduce new sports or activities to encourage more pupils to take up sport, e.g. archery, futsal. (within year group bubbles)

 - To offer children who are pupil premium access to after school clubs.

 - To provide activities during golden time to increase participation in physical activities.